Sandhill Crane Sculpture

 September 16, 2021: Another long night in the welding s September 19, 2021 Last night I made some adjustments and my crane went on a bit of diet and got a little taller.
 It’s hard to see scale as I build, and once it was all together, changes were needed – BUT – I’m on track now, and “just” have to add the head and the wings! 😀

-May 15, 2022: After a busy season I was back on the crane and have made the head!
+May 15, 2022: After a busy season I was back on the sandhill crane sculpture and have made the head!

 June 2, 2022: I had a lot of research to work on before building the wings, but I got a start on them last night! 😀